Balfour Beatty: 21st century

-North American acquisitions

-In February 2007, Balfour Beatty acquired Texas based Centex Construction for £180m.
-In February 2008, the company bought GMH Military Housing, a United States-based military accommodation business, for £180m.
+In February 2007, Balfour Beatty acquired Texas-based Centex Construction for £180m.
+In February 2008, the company bought GMH Military Housing, a United States–based military accommodation business, for £180m.
 In September 2009, the company agreed to buy Parsons Brinckerhoff, a project management firm based in the United States, for $626 million.
 Balfour Beatty sold Parsons Brinckerhoff to WSP Global for $1.24bn in October 2014.
 In October 2010, the company bought Halsall Group, a Canadian professional services firm, for £33 million.

 In June 2011, it bought Howard S. Wright, one of the oldest contractors on the West Coast of the United States, for £58 million as well as Fru-Con Construction, a water and wastewater contractor based in the United States, for £12 million and in January 2013, it bought Subsurface Group, a consulting and engineering firm based in the United States.

+Rail sector

+Balfour Beatty was a part of the Metronet consortium that was founded in 1999 to bid for PPP contracts.
+Metronet successfully bid for two 30-year contracts that covered multiple London Underground lines under which it was responsible for the maintenance, renewal, and upgrade of the infrastructure (track, trains, tunnels, signals, and stations) on a total of nine Underground lines.
+The consortium preferred to award contracts to its own shareholders, for example rolling stock contracts to Bombardier Transportation, although this closed shop supply chain approach was later criticised for causing high costs.
+In July 2007, it was reported that Metronet was "teetering on the brink of administration".
+On 18 July 2007, the company was placed into administration.
+In May 2008, the company's responsibilities were transferred back into public ownership under the authority of Transport for London (TfL).
+To enable its business activities to be kept going while the winding-up of the company was in progress, the British Government provided Metronet with £2 billion in 2008.

+During 2011, Balfour Beatty sold its trackwork manufacturing business to Progress Rail.
+In the following year, SSL, a joint venture between Balfour Beatty and the French railway manufacturer Alstom, was awarded several signaling-related contracted cumulatively valued at €43m.
+During 2015, the company withdrew from a railway electrification scheme valued at £75m after acknowledging it would not be completed to schedule or within budget.
+In June 2019, Balfour Beatty opened its new Rail Innovation Centre in Derby.

+Throughout the 2010s and 2020s, Balfour Beatty has been heavily involved in several major railway projects in Britain, including High Speed 2, Crossrail, and the modernisation of the Great Western Main Line.
+International railway projects the company has been involved in have included the electrification of Caltrain in California.